Easy Knee High Socks Crochet Pattern

 Increase or reduce the repeats.

-Making the heel of this knee-high socks
+Making the heel of these knee-high socks

 Row 1: Ch 2, dc in next 26 sts, leave the remaining sts unworked, turn.
 26 dc